flowing-abyss/obsidian-frontmatter-sync/README.md

-Synchronizes tags and category properties in Obsidian notes.
+Automatically synchronizes properties with tags in Obsidian notes.